-Since the age of 12, I've listened to Queen's "Live Killers" album at least a hundred times, and always loved every minute of it.
+I've listened to Queen's "Live Killers" album at least a hundred times, and always loved every minute of it.
 After downloading my first unofficial concert recording from Queen's 1979 European tour (an mp3 rip of the 13-song Italian Live In Cologne bootleg CD), I was thrilled with the fact that all 13 tracks were versions which didn't appear on the official release.
 However, as I began to acquire more audio and video from the tour, I did eventually become curious as to which concerts each of the tracks on Live Killers came from.
-The Frankfurt recording finally revealed some of the answers, leading me to get this project underway.
+The Frankfurt recording finally revealed some of the answers, leading me to get this project underway in about 2001.
+For many Queen enthusiasts, the Live Killers album has been a long and unsolved mystery to this day.
+Being a proud analyst of Queen's live performances, I am very happy to have taken the first proper crack at it.

 Nearly 20 shows were scrutinized by the band during the mixing process.
-Brian May later stated that the album wasn't as good as it could have been, despite listening through every concert they recorded.
+Brian later stated that the album wasn't as good as it could have been, despite listening through every concert they recorded.
 He said it probably would have turned out better if they had gotten someone else to do it.
-In a 1981 interview (in Mar Del Plata before a concert), Brian is asked if he's satisfied with the Live Killers album:
+In a 1981 interview, Brian is asked if he's satisfied with the Live Killers album:

 "I am never really satisfied with anything I do.
 I'm a non-conformist.
 I think the live album was only a testimony of what we were doing on stage at that time.
 I am somehow unsatisfied, because we had to work hard in every concert and there were serious sound problems to solve.
 Sometimes the concerts sound very good, but when you listen to the recording you want to kill yourself because of how awful everything sounds.
 Out of ten or fifteen concerts we recorded, we could only use the tapes of three or four of them to edit Live Killers.
 Anyway, the sound of live albums is never good.
 The main reason is that the audience has to be included and the crowd noise affects the instruments.
 As you may notice, Live Killers is not my favourite album at all."
 Around this time, Roger Taylor had similar sentiments: "I don't think it turned out anywhere near as well as it could have done."